Sea Kayaking in Nova Scotia

 Bay of Fundy & Annapolis Valley

 Protruding out into the Bay of Fundy, home of the world’s highest tides, the towering cliffs of Cape Chignecto offer a complex blend of colours and textures caused by the layers of sandstones, slates, granites and even coal.
-The powerful force of the tides has carved out and sculpted arches, sea caves and numerous pinnacles, including the Three Sisters, which make for a fascinating tour.
+The powerful force of the tides has carved and sculpted arches, sea caves and umerous pinnacles, including the Three Sisters, which make for a fascinating kayaking tour.

 The extensive, white granite outcroppings of this area, made famous by the neighbouring Peggy’s Cove, make for a scenic and diverse paddle.
-Beginner kayakers can explore incredible bays, inlets and islands, featuring white sand crescent beaches; while more experienced kayakers can wind around the rugged headlands and into the neighbouring bays and communities.
+Beginner kayakers can explore incredible bays, inlets and islands, featuring white sand crescent beaches; while more experienced kayakers can wind their way around rugged headlands and into neighbouring bays and fishing communities.

-Partially linked to the mainland by road, this small group of islands offers a collage of granite rock, layered slate, white sand beaches, eroding drumlins and a sheltered salt marsh.
-The numerous islands, exposed shoals and shallow passageways create a very sheltered waterway for novice kayakers.
-Despite the close proximity to well-travelled tourist destinations, you will often find you have the beaches all to yourself.
+Partially linked to the mainland by road, this small group of islands offers colourful fishing communities and pristine coasts of granite rock, layered slate, sandy beaches, and a sheltered salt marsh.
+The numerous islands and shallow passageways create a very sheltered waterway for novice kayakers, while the more experienced will be amazed by the expansive white sand beaches further offshore.

-Paddling around Tusket Islands is like stepping back in time.
-This is one of the few places in Nova Scotia where offshore islands are still used as fishing outposts for an active fishing industry and local farmers use the islands to graze their sheep.
-Though the waters are shallow in this area, with many islands and shoals, the current is extremely strong along this coast.
-Where it is necessary to cross open water to access the islands, Tusket Islands is only suitable for advanced kayakers.
-Nearby, the more sheltered Lobster Bay is great for beginner and novice kayakers.
+Paddling around the Tusket Islands is like stepping back in time.
+This is one of the few places in Nova Scotia where offshore islands are still used as fishing outposts and for grazing livestock.
+Though the waters are shallow in this area, with many islands and shoals, the ocean current is extremely strong and only suitable for advanced kayakers.
+Back on mainland Nova Scotia, the more sheltered Lobster Bay is great for beginner and novice kayakers.